fischerling/WRMS/README.md

 ### youtube

-The `youtube` backend uses youtube-dl to search youtube and in combination with mpv to play the selected youtube videos.
+The `youtube` backend uses yt-dlp to search youtube and in combination with mpv to play the selected youtube videos.

 ### dummy